The first training of driver-instructors for the new TITUS 6x6 vehicle took place in Vyškov

 titus_06Picture: Training in the process of chassis leveling of the TITUS 6x6 KOVS | Michal Pivoňka / CZ DEFENCE

-The development and production of TITUS armoured vehicles demonstrates the successful transformation of the Czech arms industry, for which the successful implementation of the project represents a major technological leap.
-TITUS was created through the cooperation of the Kopřivnice-based companies Tatra Defence Vehicle and Tatra Trucks, the French arms company Nexter and the Pardubice-based company Retia, which focuses on electrical military equipment.
-The last time a wheeled armoured personnel carrier was developed in Czechoslovakia was in the 1960s, when it was the successful OT-64 SKOT, of which 4,500 were produced and served in our army until the 1990s.
-Thanks to the project, Tatra Defence Vehicle changed from a design and engineering company into a full-fledged production company and purchased new production technologies for the needs of the project implementation.
-The TITUS project also means strategic support for Czech industry, which is becoming competitive in the field of armoured vehicle production.
+The development and production of TITUS armored vehicles demonstrate the successful transformation of the Czech arms industry, for which the successful implementation of the project represents a major technological leap.
+TITUS was created through the cooperation of the Kopřivnice-based companies Tatra Defence Vehicle and Tatra Trucks, the French arms company Nexter, and the Pardubice-based company Retia, which focuses on electrical military equipment.
+The last time a wheeled armored personnel carrier was developed in Czechoslovakia was in the 1960s, when it was the successful OT-64 SKOT, of which 4,500 were produced and served in our army until the 1990s.
+Thanks to the project, Tatra Defence Vehicle transformed from a design and engineering company into a full-fledged production company and purchased new production technologies for the needs of the project implementation.
+The TITUS project also means strategic support for Czech industry, which is becoming competitive in the field of armored vehicle production.
 The Czech economy as such is also supported, thanks to the support of Czech companies and employees the state receives funds from levies and taxes.

 titus_10Picture: Driving with the third steerable axle engaged | Michal Pivoňka / CZ DEFENCE